johnisom/time_manager/README.md

 ## TODOS

+* BUG:
+  Fix day-delimited AND daily-digest.
+It is showing monday the 25 of Nov as separate days for each session, I assume because I didn't log any time Sunday?
+  VERY IMPORTANT
 * Refactor viewing functions.
 There is a lot of reused code and it's messy, so lets DRY things up.
 * Port from *NIX based to cross-platform compatible (Windows/DOS and *NIX)